hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Game Overview/README.md

 ## User Management

+You can use the *User Management* panel to create *Groups* and *Collaborators* for your game:
+* *Groups* - When you create a Group for your game, you define a Read/Write permissions set for Collaborators to control which parts of the portal users assigned to that Group will have.
+You can create multiple Groups and then assign others to become Collaborators on your game and assign them to one or more of these permissions Groups.
-You can use the *User Management* panel to create *Collaborators* and *Groups* for your game.
-Collaborators are people that can log in with their user credentials and view/edit the game, depending on the security settings you have set for them.
-An in-depth tutorial can be found [here](/Tutorials/Capabilities/README.md).
+* *Collaborators* - Collaborators are people that can log in with their user credentials and view/edit your game - just what a Collaborator can see and do when logged into your game depends on the permissions you have given them by assigning them to one or more permissions Groups.

+An in-depth tutorial explaining how to create and configure Groups and assign them to your game Collaborators can be found [here](/Tutorials/Capabilities/README.md).

+## Changing the Game Owner

+You can change the ownership of your game by selecting one of the game's Collaborator's as the new game owner:
+* When you do this, the Collaborator acquires full ownership permissions for the game, regardless of the permissions they had under the Groups assigned to them as a game Collaborator.
+* If you're also a Collaborator on the game when you change the ownership, you'll remain logged into the game.
+* If you're not a Collaborator on the game when you change the ownership:
+  * You'll be switched to the next game in your game's list.
+  * If you don't have any other games, you'll be taken to the Add Game wizard.

+Etc.